jaz-jlh/i2ems-arduino-projects/README.md

 * Uses servo to drop off small packages

 **Smart Greenhouse**

-A internet-connected automated desktop greenhouse.
+An internet-connected automated desktop greenhouse.
 * Measures temperature and records to database through PHP and SQL
 * Controls temperature through "bang-bang" control of heater and opening of greenhouse lid (hysteresis in control to prevent rapid switching)
 * Displays current status on LCD